What's in the gaiwan?

 The taste carries all the above descriptors, with rye bread and a generous amount of raisins standing out the most.

-White Bunny, the Hopper! 🐇 - Image 1
+Photo of White Bunny, the Hopper! 🐇 number 1

-White Bunny, the Hopper! 🐇 - Image 2
+Photo of White Bunny, the Hopper! 🐇 number 2

-White Bunny, the Hopper! 🐇 - Image 3
+Photo of White Bunny, the Hopper! 🐇 number 3

-White Bunny, the Hopper! 🐇 - Image 4
+Photo of White Bunny, the Hopper! 🐇 number 4

-White Bunny, the Hopper! 🐇 - Image 5
+Photo of White Bunny, the Hopper! 🐇 number 5

 White Bunny, the Hopper! 🐇